Zisaki/wow-tbc-routes/README.md

 Routes add-on's
 https://www.curseforge.com/wow/addons/routes

 https://www.curseforge.com/wow/addons/routes-import-export

-after add-on install put /routes in chat then click the Routes header on the left bar then paste your desired import string in the box in the center
+after add-on install put /routes in chat then click on the Routes header on the left bar then paste your desired import string in the box in the center